ArcStan3/persons-api/readme.md

 ### `DELETE /persons/:id`

-Allows you to delete people by id in couchDB
+Allows you to delete people by id

 Example call:
 ```